influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/introduction/installation.md

 ### Data & WAL Directory Permissions

-Make sure the directories in which data and the [write ahead log](/influxdb/v1.4/concepts/glossary/#wal-write-ahead-log) (WAL) are stored are writable for the user running the `influxd` process.
+Make sure the directories in which data and the [write ahead log (WAL)](/influxdb/v1.4/concepts/glossary/#wal-write-ahead-log) are stored are writable for the user running the `influxd` service.

-If these directories are not writable, `influxd` will not start.
+> **Note:** If the data and WAL directories are not writable, the `influxd` service will not start.

-Information about `data` and `wal` directory paths is available in the [Configuration ](/influxdb/v1.4/administration/config/#data-settings-data) documentation.
+Information about `data` and `wal` directory paths is available in the [Data settings](/influxdb/v1.4/administration/config/#data-settings-data) section of the [Configuring InfluxDB](/influxdb/v1.4/administration/config/) documentation.

 ## Hosting on AWS